osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 **CA-004 — Require Compliant Devices**

-Ensures that device security is considered during access decisions.
+Ensures that the security condition of the device is considered as part of the access decision.

 ---